 Maria Stuut (NL)

-The beachcomber on Ameland pointed out to Maria the changing landscape on the island.
-Dunes move and sand is sprayed on them.
-On one side of the island, the starnd disappears while on the other side it grows.
-In the work ‘Dunes’, Maria examines this moving sand through a video installation.
-The videos show images of the beach, in the foreground is Maria herself.
-Slowly she becomes covered on one side by the sand while her other side remains light and uncovered in the lee.
-Slowly, Maria turns into a dune: she “verduint”.
+A beachcomber on Ameland pointed the changing landscape on the island on one side of the island out to Maria Stuut.
+The beach disappears while on the other side it grows.
+In her video installation, Maria examines this shifting sand, which can hide the skeleton of a seal from view in a single day.
+The work shows images of the beach, with Maria herself in the foreground.
+Slowly, she is covered on one side by the sand while her other side, in the lee, remains uncovered.
+Maria turns into a dune: she verduint.

-Maria Stuut obtained her Master’s degree in Autonomous Design (Fine arts) at The Royal Academy of Fine Arts, KASK, in Ghent, Belgium 2021-2023.
-In her graduation work, Maria represents the human species and explores different kinds of relationships in an ecosystem, without romanticising them.
-The artificial separation between humans and ecology and man’s need to control their environment play an important role in this.
-She looks at these themes through the small, the everyday and the silly.
-As an anti-hero, Maria undertakes futile attempts to interact with other species and landscapes, by entering into an impossible symbiosis with a plant or by becoming like a dune.
+Maria Stuut (1992, NL) obtained her Master’s degree in Autonomous Design (Fine Arts) from The Royal Academy of Fine Arts in Ghent in 2023.
+In her graduation work, she investigates the different kinds of relationships in an ecosystem.
+The artificial separation between man and ecology and man’s need to control his environment play an important role in this.